-Users can access settings for their own account and log out of the system by clicking the icon in the top of the page of the USM Central UI.
+Users can access settings for their own account and log out of the system by clicking the icon in the upper right corner of the page.

 Notable user management features in USM Central include:

 - Accounts in USM Central use role-based access control (RBAC) Describes authentication and authorization scheme in which access to functionality is based on the privileges or permissions associated with the group or role a user is a member of. to assign users to pre-defined levels of access to different functions in the UI.
 See Role-Based Access Control (RBAC) in USM Central for more information.

 - Account access can be given an extra level of security by enabling MFA to log in.
 See Role-Based Access Control (RBAC) in USM Central for more information.

 - Connected deployments can be accessed from the USM Central drop-down list at the top of the page.
 MFA authorization is carried over between deployments when logging into other environments from the USM Central deployments drop-down list.